California is the biggest market in the Nation.

 Toyota owns 21.9% of California sales – 1 out of every 5 cars sold in California is a Toyota.

-New light vehicle registrations (including retail and fleet transactions) in California increased 7.3 percent from the first half of 2013 to this year, higher than the 5.4 percent improvement in the U.S. market (see table below).
-Passenger car share of the overall light vehicle market in California was 61.9 percent.
+New light-vehicle registrations (including retail and fleet transactions) in California increased 7.3 percent from the first half of 2013 to this year, higher than the 5.4 percent improvement in the U.S. market (see table below).
+The passenger car share of the overall light vehicle market in California was 61.9 percent.